José González (singer): Early life and education

 González grew up listening to Latin folk and pop music and has named Cuban singer-songwriter Silvio Rodríguez as a favourite artist.
-He said the first concert he went to was the Wailers.
-"I got their autographs and everything", he mentioned in an interview.
-"I was about 12 or so.
-At the time, my favourite music was Bob Marley and Michael Jackson."
+He said that the first concert he went to was the Wailers.
+In an interview with Time Out magazine he stated, "I got their autographs and everything.
+I was about 12 or so.
+At the time, my favourite music was Bob Marley and Michael Jackson".